Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: Introduction

-On the other hand, for any entangled state of a composite system consisting of two or more subsystems, the reduced density matrix of subsystems represents a mixed state that cannot be expressed as a wave function that obeys the Schr\"{o}dinger equation.
-That is, an entanglement state itself is governed by Schr\"{o}dinger's deterministic equation of motion but it produces internally a probabilistic description for its subsystem states.
-Apparently, such a description goes beyond the deterministic framework of the Schr\"{o}dinger equation itself because probability phenomena are indeterministic, which is a natural consequence of the lack of causality in statistics.
-In response to the EPR paradox, Bohr had thought that it is the necessity of a final renunciation of the classical ideal of causality and a radical revision of our attitude towards the problem of physical reality \cite{add reference of Bohr}.
-In this paper, we are going to show that the underlying feature of entanglement is indeed associated with the breakdown of causality for subsystem evolutions in composite systems, even though the Schr\"{o}dinger equation is a deterministic equation of motion governing the dynamical evolution of the whole system.
-Thus, it is a big challenge to figure out, under what circumstances the causality would be broken down explicitly from a deterministic theory and meantime entangled states of composite systems emerge?
+On the other hand, for any entanglement state of bipartite or multipartite systems, the reduced density matrix of each subsystem must be mixed states and cannot be expressed as a pure state (wavefunction) that obeys the Schr\"{o}dinger equation.
+That is, an entanglement state itself is governed by Schr\"{o}dinger's deterministic equation of motion but it produces intrinsically the statistical feature for its subsystem states.
+Apparently, the statistical features in entanglement states goes beyond the deterministic framework of the Schr\"{o}dinger equation itself because statistical description is indeterministic, which is a natural consequence of the lack of causality in statistics mechanics.
+In response to the EPR paradox, Bohr had thought \cite{Bohr1935} that it is the necessity of a final renunciation of the classical ideal of causality and a radical revision of our attitude towards the problem of physical reality.
+In fact, the changes of quantum states are given by two different types of interventions, one is the temporally dynamical transformations governed by the system Hamiltonian that are causal (reversible), and the other is the abrupt changes brought about by measurements which are non-causal (irreversible) for the system to be observed, as described by von Neumann \cite{vonNeumann1932} earlier than the EPR paradox.
+To date, the dynamical process of quantum measurements is still a fundamental and unsolved problem in modern physics.